catseye/NaNoGenLab/guten-gutter/README.md

 I'm sure there are other Gutenberg texts for which this fails.
 Whence these are found, this script's regular expressions should be adapted to match those lines.

-Really, the experiments in this repository should *not* be relying themselves on the `gutenberg.py` module, or any cleaner; they should take a pre-cleaned text file as input.